-Every school has a different scholarship system and we are happy to discuss the matter with parents on an individual basis.
-In some cases children may sit scholarship papers for one school and standard papers for another.
+Every school has a different scholarship system - in some cases children may sit scholarship papers for one school and standard papers for another.
 At 11+, most schools offer music and some also sport and art scholarships (art scholarships require a very significant sized portfolio requiring at least six months preparation).
 If you think that your son might qualify for an art, sport or music scholarship please discuss this well ahead so that proper preparation can be made.
 Parents, not Falkner House, enter children for these scholarships but it is crucial that you keep us informed so we can support the application.